mlbright/sudoku-norvig-rs/README.md

 My version is not nearly as fast because it sticks to Norvig's basic approach.

 The coolest Sudoku thing ever is the [augmented reality Sudoku solver][ar] that makes uses of the fast Rust solver by [Emerentius][emerentius].

-Another really neat repo is [go-sudoku][go-sudoku] by Eli Bendersky.
-His code is much faster than the Norvig Python version, and was faster than this Rust version.
-Then I switched to using the same u16 representation as him to represent squares of the puzzle, and now my version is faster.

 ## Run